vincent1190/chicken_project/README.md

 The goal of the project is to have the chickens associate the area with danger and stay away from it.

 This solution uses Pyglet for audio,Keras for model training/loading, and openCV for Computer Vision.
-Project is based on from  Adrian Rosebrock at  pyimagesearch.com
+Project is based on work from  Adrian Rosebrock at  pyimagesearch.com